 We just released our new Fat Loss program, learn more HERE!

-If you’re looking to shed the body-fat for good there’s a few things you’ve got to let go of.
-From my fat days of being well over 25% bodyfat there was a ton of frustration, shame and guilt that accompanied me everywhere.
-The idea of “appreciating your body” was so tied to femininity that I couldn’t wrap my head around.
-As has been the case with most things in my life it’s only when I attributed an insurmountable amount of gratitude around it did it improve or grow.
+If you’re looking to shed the body-fat for good there are a few things you’ve got to let go of.
+From my fat days of being well over 25% body fat, there was a ton of frustration, shame, and guilt that accompanied me everywhere.
+The idea of “appreciating your body” was so tied to femininity that I couldn’t wrap my head around it.
+As has been the case with most things in my life it’s only when I attributed an insurmountable amount of gratitude around it did it improved or grow.
 There’s a fine line between ambition and contentment.
 Being in enough pain to need a change and content enough to enjoy the process and enjoy each stepping stone is where we should live.
 Slow progress is lasting progress

-Alright you’ve given yourself a big hug, said you love yourself, and feeling all warm and fuzzy.
+Alright, you’ve given yourself a big hug, said you love yourself and are feeling all warm and fuzzy.
 Time for some tips on how to make sure your fat loss sticks around.

 Go back a few decades and some of the best lifters of the era were all about fast-paced workouts.
-Well-known coaches like Vince Gironda would get his athletes into tip top shape with increasing the density of the sessions meaning more sets with progressively less and less reps.
+Well-known coaches like Vince Gironda would get his athletes into tip-top shape by increasing the density of the sessions meaning more sets with progressively fewer and fewer reps.
 This forced the athlete to get more work in less time each session expounding the overall thermic effect of the workout.
-The way you can do this is set up a circuit or even straight sets with a specific weight and rep scheme.
-Start with a 60 second rest period and cut 5-15 seconds each workout until you’re moving the same weight for the same sets with 15 seconds rest.
+The way you can do this is to set up a circuit or even straight sets with a specific weight and rep scheme.
+Start with a 60-second rest period and cut 5-15 seconds each workout until you’re moving the same weight for the same sets with 15 seconds rest.
 You’ll maintain your strength, get a MASSIVE pump, and shed body-fat effectively.

 We just released our new Fat Loss program, learn more HERE!